passcod/in-the-pale-darkness-of-dawn/naema/07-first-steps.md

 "To a… business partnership."

-Hedala blinked, but took her hand, and repeated the words.
+Hedala blinked, but took her hand.

 They had struck a deal.